-Post prostatectomy incontinence occurs in up to 10% of patients who have undergone radical prostatectomy .
-The occurrence of incontinence is associated with decreased patient reported quality of life and regret after radical prostatectomy.
-Herr et al. reported that only 53% of men with incontinence after radical prostatectomy would again choose radical prostatectomy when assessed at 5 years or more after treatment.
+Post-prostatectomy incontinence occurs in up to 10% of patients who have undergone radical prostatectomy.
+The occurrence of incontinence is associated with decreased patient-reported quality of life and regret after radical prostatectomy.
+Herr et al reported that only 53% of men with incontinence after radical prostatectomy would again choose radical prostatectomy when assessed at five years or more after treatment.
 Patient regret associated with post-prostatectomy incontinence is an important aspect of prostate cancer survivorship that cannot be dismissed and speaks to the long-term quality of life implications in patients with incontinence after radical prostatectomy.

-The Artificial urinary sphincter (AUS) was introduced in in 1972 and has been considered the gold standard for treatment of PPI.
-Although broadly considered the most effective treatment, the AUS is not without complication or downside.
+The AUS was introduced in in 1972 and has been considered the gold standard for treatment of PPI.
+Although broadly considered the most effective treatment, the AUS is not without complication or downsides.
 Complications may arise from infection, urethral atrophy or erosion, or mechanical failure.
-In a large single center report of 218 patients who had an AUS implanted, 27.1% required surgical revision or explantation within 5 years.
-Patient factors such as manual dexterity and worsening cognition can also greatly influence patient selection.
+In a large, single-centre report of 218 patients who had an AUS implanted, 27.1% required surgical revision or explantation within five years.
+Patient factors, such as manual dexterity and worsening cognition, can also greatly influence patient selection.

-American Medical Systems introduced the AdVanceTM sling in 2006 for the treatment of PPI.
-The AdVanceTM sling had certain advantages from a patient perspective, there are no mechanical components and it does not rely on patient related dexterity or cognition to function.
-After the initial learning curve and subsequent more selective use, results of the AdVance sling were favorable with early continence rates ranging from 60-91%.
-Established risk factors for Advance sling failure include concurrent radiation therapy and untreated detrusor dysfunction.
+American Medical Systems introduced the AdVance sling in 2006 for the treatment of PPI.
+The AdVance sling had certain advantages from a patient perspective - there are no mechanical components and it does not rely on patientrelated dexterity or cognition to function.
+After the initial learning curve and subsequent more selective use, results of the AdVance sling were favourable, with early continence rates ranging from 60-91%.
+Established risk factors for AdVance sling failure include concurrent radiation therapy and untreated detrusor dysfunction.
 Other risk factors associated with failure are poorly understood.
-We currently report continence rates of 82.3% in patients with no known risk factor for Advance sling failure with a mean follow up of 42.7 months.
-While some variability may exist due to of a lack of standardization in reporting outcomes.
-We feel that our definition of zero postoperative pads if preoperatively the patient required 1 pad or $\leq 1$ postoperative pads if the patient was wearing $\geq 2$ pads preoperatively is justified by the strong correlation the patient satisfaction (86.7%).
-Thus, even in well selected candidates without risk factors for failure approximately 20% of patients fail to achieve continence.
+We currently report continence rates of 82.3% in patients with no known risk factor for AdVance sling failure, with a mean followup of 42.7 months; some variability may exist due to of a lack of standardization in reporting outcomes.We feel that our definition of zero postoperative pads if preoperatively the patient required one pad or $\leq 1$ postoperative pads if the patient was wearing $\geq 2$ pads preoperatively is justified by the strong correlation to patient satisfaction (86.7%).
+Thus, even in well-selected candidates without risk factors for failure, approximately 20% of patients fail to achieve continence.
 It seems prudent to explore factors associated with sling failure.

-While the Advance sling has shown effectiveness in treating mild to moderate post-prostatectomy incontinence.
-This current work builds on the concept of further delineating which patient should or should not be offered a male sling.
-The most important association our study adds to the literature is that for those otherwise well selected patients preoperative pad usage is the most important predictor of sling success.
-The male sling survival curve demonstrates that patients who only require 1-3 versus 4-5 preoperative pads had improved sling outcomes with regard to continence.
-This cut-point was chosen as it closely approximates the pre-operative mean number of daily pads used.
+While the AdVance sling has shown effectiveness in treating mild to moderate post-prostatectomy incontinence, this current work builds on the concept of further delineating which patient should or should not be offered a male sling.
+The most important association our study adds to the literature is that for those otherwise well-selected patients, preoperative pad use is the most important predictor of sling success.
+The male sling survival curve demonstrates that patients who only require 1-3 vs. 4-5 preoperative pads had improved sling outcomes with regard to continence.
+This cut-point was chosen as it closely approximates the preoperative mean number of daily pads used.
 This data suggests that slings should potentially be reserved for men who have not undergone previous radiation therapy and only require 1-3 preoperative pads.
-In this group continence approaches almost 90%.
-We suggest that for those men who require 4-5 preoperative pads an alternative another tool in the PPI surgical armamentarium, such as newer adjustable male slings or the AUS, be used.
-Other than preoperative pad use other readily identifiable risk factors for sling failure remain elusive.
-In particular diabetes, obesity and other comorbidities were not associated with failure to achieve continence which is in itself also a novel finding.
+In this group, continence approaches almost 90%.
+We suggest that for those men who require 4-5 preoperative pads, an alternative tool in the PPI surgical armamentarium, such as newer adjustable male slings or the AUS, be used.
+Other than preoperative pad use, readily identifiable risk factors for sling failure remain elusive.
+In particular, diabetes, obesity, and other comorbidities were not associated with failure to achieve continence, which is in itself also a novel finding.